About Author Profile Pages

 Click the name displayed to be taken to the author profile page.

-You have the option to email an author’s profile page to a recipient of your choice from this page.
+Users have the option to email an author’s profile page to a recipient of their choice from this page.
 A subscription to HeinOnline is not required to view an author’s profile page.
 However, a subscription will be required to view the articles that link from the profile page.

 How to Enhance an Author Profile Page

-If an author already has articles in HeinOnline, a basic version of their page will automatically be created – compiling articles or providing a ranking.
-To enhance an author profile page by adding a photo, bio, and further information, follow these steps:
+If an author already has articles in HeinOnline, a basic version of their page will automatically be created—compiling articles or providing a ranking.
+To enhance an author profile page by adding a photo, personal biography, and other information, follow these steps:

 1. Fill out the form below.

-2. Complete the linked form; you will be asked to provide the following:
+2. Complete the linked form.
+Users will be asked to provide the following: